minnahjafar-ctrl/chatbot_minnahjafar/README.md

 ## Approach adopted for solving
 I used Python and Groq API inorder to make the chatbot.

-After building, I tested the chatbot with various settings,changed max_tokens and temperture to see how differently the chatbot would respond.
+I tested the chatbot with various settings,changed max_tokens and temperture to see how differently the chatbot would respond.

 ## Steps involved
 Firstly, I made the chatbot using Python

-connected to openAI API
+connected to Groq API

 Chatbot was tested on in single turn mode